-The use of primary ADT for the management of mHSPC has been the SOC since its discovery by Huggins and colleagues in the 1940's.
-The Castrate levels of testosterone (<50ng/dL) may be achieved with LHRH analogues, gonadotropin-releasing hormone (GnRH) antagonists or orchiectomy.
+The use of primary ADT for the management of mHSPC has been the SOC since its discovery by Huggins et al. in the 1940's.83 Castrate levels of testosterone (<50ng/dL) may be achieved with LHRH analogues, gonadotropinreleasing hormone (GnRH) antagonists, or orchiectomy.
 These treatments are considered equivalent in cancer control, although they have never been compared in large RCTs.
 GnRH antagonists and orchiectomy as monotherapy have a rapid onset of action and avoid the 'testosterone flare' seen with LHRH analogues alone making them useful in situations needing rapid hormone ablation such as impending spinal cord compression.

 At the time of initial publication of this guideline, the methods for achieving castrate levels of testosterone were either surgical or injectable.
-On December 18, 2020, the FDA approved relugolix as the first oral GnRH receptor antagonist for adult patients with advanced prostate cancer.
-Approval was based on the phase 3 HERO study that showed favorable testosterone suppression and adverse effects of oral relugolix (120 mg/day) compared to leuprolide.
-Castral castral cancer.
+On December 18, 2020, the FDA approved relugolix as the first oral GnRH receptor antagonist for adult patients with advanced prostate cancer.84 Approval was based on the phase III HERO study that showed favorable testosterone suppression and adverse effects of oral relugolix (120mg/day) compared to leuprolide.85 mHSPC remains an incurable manifestation of the disease.
+While ADT, with or without non-steroidal antiandrogens, has been the backbone of mHSPC treatment for many decades, ADT alone is no longer considered sufficient treatment for mHSPC.
+In just the past five years, multiple studies have shown that additional therapy significantly extends OS and PFS in mHSPC patients.

-15. In patients with mHSPC, clinicians should offer continued ADT in combination with either androgen pathway directed therapy (abiraterone acetate plus prednisone, apalutamide, enzalutamide) or chemotherapy (docetaxel).
+15. In patients with mHSPC, clinicians should offer ADT in combination with either androgen pathway directed therapy (abiraterone acetate plus prednisone, apalutamide, enzalutamide) or chemotherapy (docetaxel).
 (Strong Recommendation; Evidence Level: Grade A)